Staff PsychologistDBT Center, Eating Disorders Center

-Dr. Megan Shope is a postdoctoral fellow in the Eating Disorders Center and in the DBT Center at EBTCS.
+Dr. Megan Shope is a Staff Psychologist in the Eating Disorders Center and in the DBT Center at EBTCS.

 Dr. Shope has specialized training working with adolescents, adults, and families delivering evidence-based treatments for eating disorders and body image struggles.
 She is passionate about helping individuals improve their relationship with food and their bodies.